open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 * MUST NOT propagate `X-B3-ParentSpanId` as OpenTelemetry does not support reusing the same id for both sides of a request.

+#### Fields

+Fields MUST return the header names that correspond to the configured format, i.e., the headers used for the inject operation.

 #### Configuration

 | Option    | Extract Order | Inject Format | Specification     |